reinaldogpn/asp-net-core-mvc-project/README.md

 * Building dynamic interfaces using Razor views
 * Implementing presentation logic, data validation, and database interaction
 * Familiarity with scaffolding tools, dependency injection, and C# project structure

+## How to run:

+1) Create a user on your MySQL database based on ``appsettings.json`` (or change user and password on the .json file as you like).

+2) Build the database using Entity Framework Tools using ``Update-Database`` on your PM Console.